emjosephs/qpc-maize/README.md

 ## Data
 Here is a description of the files in data

 **263-gwas-results** has results from GWAS that correspond to Q<sub>pc</sub> analysis on polygenic scores in European landraces.
+These files only have significant hits, the full association mapping results are on [figshare](https://figshare.com/articles/263_GWAS/6807473)

 **281-gwas-results** has results from GWAS that correspond to Q<sub>pc</sub> analysis on polygenic scores in the Ames panel.
-Both GWAS folders only have significant hits, the entire output file from GEMMA is available on figshare.
+The entire output file from GEMMA is available on [figshare](https://figshare.com/articles/281_GWAS/6807461).

 The kinship matrix used in Q<sub>pc</sub> on traits in the GWAS Panel is in **All\_240E.nomaf.nomissing.K**.